 When you have a new account, you’ll be signed in to Skype automatically.
 The account you create can be used on any other versions of Skype such as Skype for Windows, Skype for Mac or Skype on your TV.

-With Skype for Android, it’s now possible to sign in to Skype with your Microsoft account and instant message, call and video call your Messenger buddies from Skype.
+With Skype for Android, it’s now possible to sign in to Skype with your Microsoft account.
 To do so, tap Microsoft account in the sign-in screen.

 Learn how to link your accounts using Skype for Android.